The Kentucky Fried Movie

-The Kentucky Fried Movie is a 1977 American independent black comedy sketch film, produced by Kim Jorgensen, Larry Kostroff, and Robert K. Weiss, and directed by John Landis.
-Among the numerous star cameos are George Lazenby, Bill Bixby, Henry Gibson, Barry Dennen, Donald Sutherland, Tony Dow, Stephen Bishop, and the voice of Shadoe Stevens.
-According to writer David Zucker on the DVD commentary track, David Letterman auditioned for the role of the newscaster, but was not selected.
-The film also features many former members of The Groundlings and The Second City.
-The "feature presentation" portion of the film stars Evan C. Kim and hapkido grand master Bong Soo Han.
-The Kentucky Fried Movie launched the careers of the Zucker brothers, Abrahams and Landis.
+The Kentucky Fried Movie is a 1977 American sketch comedy film directed by John Landis and written by the trio of Zucker, Abrahams and Zucker (ZAZ).
+It comprises 26 segments parodying a variety of styles and formats, including television commercials, news broadcasts, exploitation films and public service announcements.

-Landis was recommended to direct National Lampoon's Animal House in 1978 based on his work with The Kentucky Fried Movie.
+The film was based upon sketches originally created by ZAZ as part of their live comedy show, the Kentucky Fried Theater.
+Produced independently on a low budget, the film features a large ensemble cast with star cameos including George Lazenby, Bill Bixby, Henry Gibson, Barry Dennen, Donald Sutherland, Tony Dow, Stephen Bishop and the voice of Shadoe Stevens.
+The "feature presentation" segment, a martial arts film satire, stars Evan C. Kim and hapkido grand master Han Bong-soo.

-The film's writers were the team of David Zucker, Jim Abrahams and Jerry Zucker, who subsequently wrote and directed Airplane!, Top Secret! and the Police Squad! television series and its film spin-offs, The Naked Gun films.
+The Kentucky Fried Movie was released on August 10, 1977.
+It was both a critical and commercial success, and launched the careers of Landis and ZAZ as mainstream comedy filmmakers.

 Content

 The Kentucky Fried Movie contains largely unconnected sketches that parody various film genres, including exploitation films.
 The film's longest segment spoofs early kung fu films, specifically Enter the Dragon; its title, A Fistful of Yen, refers to A Fistful of Dollars.
-Parodies of disaster films ("That's Armageddon"), blaxploitation films ("Cleopatra Schwartz"), and softcore porn/women-in-prison films ("Catholic High School Girls in Trouble") are presented as "Coming Attraction" trailers.
-The fictional films are produced by "Samuel L. Bronkowitz" (a conflation of Samuel Bronston and Joseph L. Mankiewicz, but also a spoof of B-movie producer and American International Pictures co-founder Samuel Z. Arkoff).
+Parodies of disaster films (That's Armageddon), blaxploitation films (Cleopatra Schwartz), and softcore porn/women-in-prison films (Catholic High School Girls in Trouble) are presented as "Coming Attraction" trailers.
+The fictional films are produced by Samuel L. Bronkowitz (a conflation of Samuel Bronston and Joseph L. Mankiewicz but also a spoof of B-movie producer and American International Pictures co-founder Samuel Z. Arkoff).

-The sketch "See You Next Wednesday" mocks theater-based gimmicks like Sensurround by depicting a dramatic film presented in "Feel-a-Round", which involves an usher physically groping a theater patron.
+The sketch See You Next Wednesday mocks theater-based gimmicks like Sensurround by depicting a dramatic film presented in "Feel-a-Round", which involves an usher physically groping a theater patron.
 Other sketches spoof TV commercials and programs, news broadcasts, and classroom educational films.
-The city of Detroit and its high crime rate are a running gag portraying the city as a hell on Earth; in "A Fistful of Yen", Dr. Klahn orders a captured CIA agent to be sent to Detroit after which the agent screams and begs to be killed instead.
+The city of Detroit and its high crime rate are a running gag portraying the city as a hell on Earth; in A Fistful of Yen, Dr. Klahn orders a captured CIA agent to be sent to Detroit after which the agent screams and begs for anything else instead.